All Episodes

 It's all my fault.

-Leno said, hey, over the weekend, President Obama, you know that President Obama played golf at Tiger Woods, and Tiger said the president was a very good golfer for a guy who only plays five days a week.
+Leno said, hey, over the weekend, President Obama, you know that President Obama played golf with Tiger Woods, and Tiger said the president was a very good golfer for a guy who only plays five days a week.

-Actually, you know, the president's handicap is anybody know?
+Actually, you know, the president's handicap is, anybody know?

 He doesn't understand economics.